trolund/trolund/readme.md

 - 👨‍💻 All of my projects are available at [http://troelslund.dk/](http://troelslund.dk/)

-- 📚 Education **B.Eng Software engineering**
+- 📚 Education **B.Eng Software Engineering**
-- 📚 Studying **Industry Master of Science in Engineering - Computer Science and Engineering**
+- 📚 Studying **Master of Science in Engineering - Computer Science and Engineering** at the Technical University of Denmark (DTU)

 - 📫 How to reach me **trolund@gmail.com**